eigenfoo-forks/pymc3/docs/source/developer_guide.rst

 Random method and logp method, very different behind the curtain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In short, the random method is scipy/numpy-based, and the logp method is
+In short, the ``random`` method is SciPy/NumPy-based, whereas the ``logp`` method is
 Theano-based.
 The ``logp`` method is straightforward - it is a Theano
 function within each distribution.
 It has the following signature:

 .. code:: python

     def logp(self, value):
-        # GET PARAMETERS
+        # Get parameters
         param1, param2, ... = self.params1, self.params2, ...
-        # EVALUATE LOG-LIKELIHOOD FUNCTION, all inputs are (or array that could be convert to) theano tensor
+        # Evaluate log-likelihood, all inputs are Theano tensors, or can be
+        # coerced into one
-        total_log_prob = f(param1, param2, ..., value)
+        total_log_prob = log_likelihood(param1, param2, ..., value)
         return total_log_prob

 In the ``logp`` method, parameters and values are either Theano tensors,
-or could be converted to tensors.
+or can be converted to Theano tensors.
 It is rather convenient as the
 evaluation of logp is represented as a tensor (``RV.logpt``), and when
 we linked different ``logp`` together (e.g., summing all ``RVs.logpt``
-to get the model totall logp) the dependence is taken care of by Theano
+to get the model total logp) the dependence is taken care of by Theano
 when the graph is built and compiled.
 Again, since the compiled function
 depends on the nodes that already in the graph, whenever you want to generate
 a new function that takes new input tensors you either need to regenerate the graph